kwaldenphd/code-in-context/book/06-python-fundamentals/00-intro.md

-# Python Fundamentals: Variables, Data Types & Operators
+# Programming Fundamentals in Python: Variables, Data Types & Operators

 This chapter provides an overview of foundational programming concepts, with a focus on Python syntax.